 Seeing this behaviour so much in Istanbul, I wondered why my culture was deprived of it.

 I discovered that a century ago, men in the West used to pose for photos in very bromantic ways as well.
 Here is a fascinating article

 on the subject full of great portraits.
 I imagine their day-to-day physical relationships were as affectionate as Turkish men's are today.
 So... what changed ?

 While homosexuality has always existed, in the past it was considered to be more of a behaviour than an identity or permanent sexual orientation.
 In the first half of the 20th century the public slowly understood that a person could be gay, and they put it in the DSM as a psychological disorder.
 It wasn't removed until 1973 and the stigma remained for much longer.

-I think fear of looking gay stopped men from touching each other in a natural way, and these invisible constraints are finally loosening as homosexuality becomes completely accepted in cosmopolitan societies.
-The term bromance, coined in the 90's, became a part of popular culture between 2010-2020 when woke straight guys here and there started acting bromantic again.
+I think fear of looking gay stopped men from touching each other in a natural way, but these invisible constraints are finally loosening as homosexuality becomes completely accepted in cosmopolitan societies.
+The term bromance, coined in the 90's, became a part of popular culture between 2010-2020 when men here and there started acting bromantic again.

 Ironically, the more cosmopolitan/gay-friendly men Turkey are actually less

 likely to be walking down the street arm in arm.